-The Stratus team has been involved in numerous 1031 exchanges and understand the nuances that can help make or break a successful exchange.
+The Stratus team has been involved in numerous 1031 exchanges and understands the nuances that can help make or break a successful exchange.
 Let us help you by putting our experience and knowledge to work through facilitating the entire exchange process, or a part thereof, guiding you through disposition planning, property identification, and successful consummation of the exchange.

 What is a 1031 Exchange?